— This post was double-checked and freshened up in October of 2018. Happy reading! —

-I’m putting this on the “older kids” list because it deals with a school for assassins, and there’s a very minor “crush” subplot… but we’re going to read it with our six year old because there is really nothing distressing or gory about it.
-C-Man appreciates the non-violent problem-solving without any cheesy after-school special aspect.
-There’s also an interesting “passing” aspect which isn’t explicitly discussed in terms of race and class, but which is good food for thought and discussion.
+Yes, it deals with a school for assassins, but there’s really nothing distressing or gory about it.
+Its focus is on Tyler’s own survival, but also his efforts to help others by exposing secrets and leveling the playing field.
+My husband appreciated the non-violent problem-solving without any cheesy after-school special aspect.
+There’s also an interesting “passing” aspect which isn’t explicitly discussed in terms of race and class in the first book, but which is good food for thought and discussion.

 One of the characters smokes (she decides to cut back or quit), and one of them mentions bringing a hot chick into the team, but it’s minor stuff.
 They’re teenagers, it happens.